Hi, I’m Sandy Gross,

 Functional Movement & Active Recovery Specialist

 I’ve spent the majority of my life fascinated with the human body.
 In a word, I am a teacher.
 I teach how learning just a little bit of your movement biomechanics can sometimes solve big problems and upgrade your life in many ways.
 I use rehabilitative techniques, functional strength training and self therapies including yoga and SMFR (self-myofascial release) as the core of my toolbox to help people better understand and resolve their own pain, prevent injury and to live with greater self confidence at any age.
 At the age of 55, I've learned and lived this: everything in your life up-regulates when you move well.
 Being human is a set of skills and movement education is how you manage not only your longevity, but your mobility, durability and self confidence.

 I design movement prep and recovery routines for sports teams, help companies upgrade their wellness programs and consult numerous individuals pre/during/post medical treatment to take better charge of their healing.
 My superpower is simplifying the complex.
 I also make things workable for your busy schedule and always relevant to your goals.

 Here’s a bit about my background:

 I grew up in California and graduated with a degree from San Jose State University (BA in Journalism/’88).
 During my junior year, however, two things completely lit me up: I took a 6 unit lab course titled Human Performance and I got certified to teach aerobic dance.
-I then worked at Apple Computers corporate fitness center.
-What I know for sure, today, is this: Movement, aside from “exercise”, is the most powerful tool for managing the downstream effects of technology.
+I worked at Apple Computers corporate fitness center and what I felt then and know now is this: movement, aside from “exercise”, is the most powerful tool for managing the downstream effects of technology.

 In my 20’s, I worked in sports & fashion publishing, two industries that were growing fast.
 As we all have, I witnessed the commercialization of wellness get very complicated and prioritize entertainment over functionality.
 I eventually moved to Cleveland for love and created opportunities for work for myself as a fitness columnist, trainer, consultant and I got into yoga.